zjunlp/DeepKE/README_CNSCHEMA.md

 ## FAQ

 **Q: How to use this model?**
-A: It is out-of-the-box.
+A: It is off-the-shelf.
 After downloading the model, follow the instructions and you can extract the knowledge contained in the predefined cnSchema.
 **If you want to extract knowledge other than cnSchema, you can use the advanced version of customized data for training**

 **Q: Is there any other cnSchema extraction model available?**